-Finally, before I could finish the framing I needed to sketch out the cuts to be made in the two pieces of cement board I would be attaching to the front of the frame.
-Cement board is the surface I would be adhering the slate tile to and I needed to make sure I had vertical and horizontal boards in the right places so the cement board could be attached.
+Finally, before I could consider the framing finished I needed to plan for the next step – attaching the cement board for the installation of the tile.
+I had to make sure I had vertical and horizontal boards in the right places so the cement board could be attached.

 One final check for level (notice I tacked up my inspiration photo for quick reference and motivation) and I was done making my box.
 I had before me a solid, secure and level (thank you carpentry gods!) fireplace frame just begging to become the surround of my dreams.
 Next step: Installing cement board and the slate tile. p.s.
 When I found this sheet of paper in my notes I laughed as it reminded me to mention that for me, construction is a fluid process.
 I always have scratch paper handy because I’m constantly checking my thought process, making updates, jotting down measurements and doing math.